sandiren/inventory_tracker/docs/SUPABASE_SETUP.md

    export SUPABASE_ANON_KEY="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6InRpdHhhc2ljZWF6ZmR5ZnFqdWtmIiwicm9sZSI6ImFub24iLCJpYXQiOjE3NTg5NzQ1MjksImV4cCI6MjA3NDU1MDUyOX0.7KTnmlUFq6xAw8OpeHDgkABfD-YSrFzdGgw8W5HLvIw"
    ```
    `SUPABASE_URL` and the anon key come from **Project Settings → API**.
 The database password is the one set when the project was created (you can reset it under **Project Settings → Database** if needed).
 Any special characters in the password are automatically URL-encoded by the app, so copy it exactly as shown.
-2. The Flask app now logs whether it is using PostgreSQL or falling back to SQLite.
-If you see a fallback message in the console, double-check that one of the password variables listed above is exported along with either `DATABASE_URL`, `SUPABASE_DB_URL`, or the combination of `SUPABASE_URL` + password.
+3. The Flask app now logs whether it is using PostgreSQL or falling back to SQLite.
+If you see a fallback message in the console, double-check that one of the password variables listed above is available along with either `DATABASE_URL`, `SUPABASE_DB_URL`, or the combination of `SUPABASE_URL` + password.
-3. For local development you can store these variables in an `.env` file and source it before running the app.

 ## 4. Apply the database schema